Beauden Barrett: 2020

 In a season disrupted by COVID-19, Barrett played for the Blues in the 2020 Super Rugby season until it was suspended and in the subsequent 2020 Super Rugby Aotearoa season.

 On the 5 November 2020, Barrett represented the North Island in the 2020 North vs South rugby union match.

 In October and November, the All Blacks played six tests and Barrett appeared in five of them, three against Australia and two against Argentina.
 He started as first five-eighth in the last test against Australia but in the other four tests he started at Fullback.
 He did not score any tries or points, Richie Mo’unga and Jordie attended to goal kicking duties.

 2021

 In 2021, Barrett had a sabbatical in Japan with Top League club Suntory Sungoliath so he did not appear for the Blues in the 2021 Super Rugby Aotearoa or Super Rugby Trans-Tasman.

 Barrett returned for the international season and on 30 October 2021, he played his 100th test match, in the fixture against Wales at Principality Stadium in Cardiff.
 He scored two tries.

 Personal life

 Barrett proposed to his long-time partner Hannah Laity in 2018 and they married the following year in a private ceremony on Rakino Island.
-Together, they have two children.
+Together, they have three daughters.